kiranajith/ENPM661-Projects/README.md

 ## Instructions to run the program
 run the following command in the terminal
 ```
-python3 proj3_weili_kiran.py
+python3 a_star_weili_kiran.py
 ```
-Alternatively, run the proj3_weili_kiran.py in the IDE of your choice
+Alternatively, run the a_star_weili_kiran.py in the IDE of your choice

 ## Input Instructions
 * when the program is run, the user will be prompted to input the x and y coordinates of the start and goal nodes and the initial and final orientation of the robot(permitted angles of orientation are: 0,-30,-60,+30,+60)

 ## Visualizing the output
-A window pops up showing the explored nodes and finally the generated path
+A window pops up showing the explored nodes and finally the generated path.
+A video file will also be created which shows the same.